Microbiology, Immunology & Molecular Genetics Faculty

-Dr. Patteson's research focuses on emerging viral infections.
-She had directed the BSL4 maximum containment laboratory since 2000.
-She has extensive experience with advanced development of vaccine and therapeutics against hemorrhagic fever viruses as well as development of new animal models for hemorrhagic fever.
-In addition, the Patterson lab has also served as a mentor to a few graduate students and continues to work with graduate students.
+Dr. Patterson's research focuses on emerging viral infections.
+She has directed the BSL4 maximum containment laboratory since 2000, and has extensive experience with advanced development of vaccine and therapeutics against hemorrhagic fever viruses as well as development of new animal models for hemorrhagic fever.
+In addition, the Patterson lab has also served as a mentor to graduate students and continues to work with graduate students.

 Ph.D., Biology at the University of Notre Dame, Notre Dame, IN

 Texas Biomed's Department of Virology and Immunology develops vaccines and therapeutics against highly lethal viral pathogens, and determines how they replicate and spread through basic and applied research.
 To defeat viruses that cause AIDS, hepatitis, herpes, hemorrhagic fevers, and a host of other illnesses, our scientists approach viruses on two different fronts.
 First, they examine how viruses replicate and propagate in order to identify their vulnerability.
 Second, they study how the immune system recognizes a virus and how best to stimulate immune response to clear viral infections.